heston/ding-dong-ditch/server/README.md

 2. Run `firebase login` to log in via the browser and authenticate the firebase tool.
 3. Go to the Firebase project directory (e.g. `dingdongditch/server`).
 4. Run `firebase init functions` to associate the server with a Firebase project in your account.
 You will probably want to select `[create a new project]`.
-5. When you are prompted with, `File functions/index.js already exists.
+5. When you are promped with, `File functions/package.json already exists.
 Overwrite?`.
 Select `N` (No).
+6. When you are prompted with, `File functions/index.js already exists.
+Overwrite?`.
+Select `N` (No).
-6. When you are prompted with, `Do you want to install dependencies with npm now?`.
+7. When you are prompted with, `Do you want to install dependencies with npm now?`.
 Select `Y` (Yes).
-7. Run this command to deploy the functions:
+8. Run this command to deploy the functions:

   ```bash
   $ firebase deploy --only functions